 Across the Waikato, our team supports young people and their whānau, to create opportunities that help them feel great about themselves, their lives and their futures.

-Real Waikato provides preventative support for young people through the following services:
+Real Waikato provides preventative support for young people through:

 We work closely with community groups to support young people through our mentoring programmes.